 - A catalyst for innovative development of the knowledge and systems necessary to respond regionally to the risks and opportunities of global environmental change, toward regional and global sustainability

-The planning of Our Global Estuary will proceed in stages:
+The planning of Our Global Estuary is proceeding in stages:

-- A draft vision will be developed October 21-23, 2013, at a workshop with 30-40 invited participants and speakers.
-The Harbor Branch Oceanographic Institute Foundation will sponsor and Florida Atlantic University will host the workshop.
+- A draft vision was developed October 21-23, 2013, at a workshop at Florida Atlantic University’s Harbor Branch Oceanographic Institute with 50 invited participants and speakers.
+The Harbor Branch Oceanographic Institute Foundation was the primary sponsor.

 - During 2014, the draft vision will be socialized and enhanced through electronic forums, presentations, earth science and observing system communities, and targeted sessions at scientific, management, and policy meetings across the U.S. and selected meetings worldwide including discussions with international global-change groups.